 MBA students at LBS are all ‘post-experience’, meaning that they have years of experience in a wide swathe of sectors.
 Many will be hoping to move into leadership roles, for which they will need a solid understanding of how organisations and markets innovate, operate and compete.
 They are all in their second year of study and want to apply what they’ve learnt about driving technology-based innovation by working on a new technology from the ground up.

 During the ‘taught’ element of the course, you will learn a robust methodology for taking a new technology to market.
 Since virtually all technologies require substantial investment – often over multiple rounds – we will explore technology, market and financial strategies.
 Participants should commit to attending all these sessions in person and preparing (case and other readings) in advance.

 A project during which you break into teams of four (comprising of one researcher and three MBA students) to develop a commercial plan for a technology proposed by the external researcher.
 This element commences as soon as project teams form – probably after the fourth taught session – and continues until the final presentations in March.
 It will involve team meetings twice a week and additional research amounting to around 30 hours.
 We offer regular team mentoring over this period of 45 minutes each.

-After each taught session, we will, as a cohort, convene for lunch so you have the chance to get to know each other.
-We will often invite a guest speaker to stimulate discussion.
+After each taught session, we will, as a cohort, convene for lunch so you have the chance to mix and to get to know each other in an informal settings.
 These lunches also offer a chance to discuss the different technologies and how they might be developed as a precursor to forming project teams.
 You are also strongly encouraged to meet outside the formal sessions in smaller groups, perhaps meeting at the researcher’s own space.
 We do not get involved in team formation but give every opportunity for you to mix, the result being that teams form naturally.